6 Easy Steps to Align Sales & Marketing Teams!

 “Help Each Other”

-a) Clear goal setting: Marketing needs to generate n number of leads every month.
+• Clear goal setting: Example, Marketing needs to generate X leads per month.

 4. A sales-driven content strategy.